12th Operations Group

-The 12th OSS is responsible for air traffic control, airfield management, weather, airspace management, and aircrew flight equipment for all 12th OG training.
+The 12th OSS is responsible for air traffic control, airfield management, airspace management, aerospace physiology, CRAFT, current operations, flight records and aircrew flight equipment for all 12th OG training.

 12th Training Squadron

-The 12th TRS is responsible for pilot instructor training and introduction to fighter fundamentals academic and simulator training, scheduling, flight records, registrar, and international student training.
+The 12th TRS is responsible for pilot instructor training and introduction to fighter fundamentals academic and simulator training, scheduling, registrar, and international student training.

 99th Flying Training Squadron

 The 99th FTS is the Department of Defense's sole provider for T-1A pilot instructor training.
 Additionally, the squadron provides initial qualification training for instructor combat systems officers.
 The squadron flies 8,700 hours annually in a fleet of 17 T-1A aircraft and trains more than 130 U.S. Air Force, civilian pilots and CSOs annually to supply instructors for Joint Specialized Undergraduate Pilot Training and Undergraduate CSO Training for the Air Force.
 Instructor pilots trained here will later instruct students in JSUPT who are destined for tanker, mobility, and reconnaissance aircraft.
 ICSOs trained here will instruct students who will support missions in a variety of aircraft as Combat Systems Officers.